tai1nguyen/dnd-gadgetzan-gazette/about/factions.md

 Factions provide different benefits to adventurers they view as an asset to their cause.
 You decide the extent to which a faction will assist the adventurers, based on each faction's perception of how important or valuable the adventurers are.

-### Dark Talons
-The Dark Talons are a mercenary company made of up dishonorable castaways from noble houses.
-The group is always looking for new members to fill the ranks, and loyalty is a highly valued trait in new recruits.
-The Talons execl at inflitration and assassination contracts, primarily those targeted at other criminal organizations.

-#### Goals
-The Dark Talons are a band of warriors through and through, they want nothing more than to perfect their murderous art.

-#### Support Actions
-- Adventurers may request a member attempt to buy off or quietly dispose of individuals who threaten them.

-- The adventurers receive small, unmarked black pouches ofcoins from an anonymous source.

 ### Order of the Lantern
 Primarily operating out of the Govern District, the Order are comprised of individuals who advance through the City Watch and have proven their loyalty to the city.
 They are the peacekeepers and defenders of Gadgetzan.
 Lately, with the influence of more dubious parties in Gadgetzan, even these, normally honest, paragons of duty have seen their morals tested by the temptations of coin.